 Levies received by a sectional title body corporate, a share block company, or other association of persons, formed solely for purposes of managing the collective interest common to all its members, including the collection of levies and administration of the expenditure, in respect of the common property, are exempt from income tax.
-In addition all other receipts or accruals are exempt up to a maximum of R 50 000 per annum.
-Income in excess of this exemption is subject to tax at 28%.
+In addition, all other receipts or accruals are exempt up to a maximum of R 50 000 per annum.
+Income more than this exemption is subject to taxat 28%.